Started in 2016, the Three Speed October challenge is a way to not only get folks out on their three speeds, but to get them excited about them!

 - What if I ride more than three miles in a trip?
 That’s great as well, but all that matters is hitting three miles in a single trip.
-You can’t use “extra miles” towards another trip.
+And you can’t use “extra miles” towards another trip.
 To be clear, you need to ride three separate and distinct trips in a week.
-They don’t have to be on a different day, but you can’t just do a nine mile ride and take a one hour coffee break at the third and sixth miles.
+They don’t have to be on a different day, but you can’t do a nine mile ride and take a one hour coffee break at the third and sixth miles.

 - Well yeah, what about the weather?
 What if the weather simply sucks, we get a blizzard, etc?
-Yeah, I know that winter can come early in certain parts of the world.
+I know that winter can come early in certain parts of the world.
 For those of you who live in early winter locales (like, say, Winterpeg, er, Winnipeg), try to do your three weeks of riding during the first three weeks of the challenge timeframe.
 If something weather related comes up that prevents you from fulfilling the challenge in the time constraints given, contact me and we’ll see about the “hardship” exception.
 But the weather has to be something real.
-It can’t just be “well ,it sprinkled a bit today”.
+It can’t just be “well, it sprinkled a bit today”.
 The British rode their three speeds through all sorts of miserable weather, a little rain ain’t going to kill you.
 Just get out your rain cape and brake before you need to stop!

 - Why the weekly utility trip?
 Well, we’d like to showcase the fact that three speeds are practical bikes!
 And it’s easy to take three “fun rides” of three miles in a week on your local bike path.
 But we want to make you “use” your bikes for good too!
-So hit up your dentist, pick up your prescription, pick up some WD40 from the hardware store, ride to work, ride to school, ride to jury duty, etc. If for some reason, you can’t do a “utility” ride, don’t sweat it.
+So hit up your dentist, pick up your prescription, pick up some WD40 from the hardware store, ride to work, ride to school, ride to jury duty, ride to your parole officer, etc. If for some reason, you can’t do a “utility” ride, don’t sweat it.
 But at least try.

 - Does the ride have to be a “standalone” ride, or can it be incorporated with another ride?
-Whatever ride that incorporates a three speed and is at least three miles counts!
-So if you decide to do a “club” ride or a gnar MTB adventure with friends, or on a 200K brevet, or on a coffeeneuring adventure, it doesn’t matter!
+Whatever ride incorporates a three speed and is at least three miles qualifies!
+So if you decide to do a “club” ride or a gnar MTB adventure with friends, or go on a 200K brevet, or on a coffeeneuring adventure, it doesn’t matter!
 In fact, I’d love to see you do the 200K brevet on a three speed!

 Okay, simple enough!
 Really, I tried to make this challenge not that hard.
 If that doesn’t satisfy ya, feel free to pull three centuries a week on a three speed!